codinggero/class/README.md

 13. **Type Definitions**:
     - You can create custom type definitions using `typedef`, allowing you to create more descriptive types for functions and callbacks.

-Dart is a statically typed language, but it also has type inference, which means you don't always have to explicitly specify types when declaring variables; the Dart analyzer can often infer them.
-However, specifying types can help make your code more readable and maintainable.
-Dart's strong typing system helps catch type-related errors at compile-time, making your code more reliable.